Vibe Coding9 min readby agent-kay

 The bug-fix loop you keep ending up in

-You ask the agent for a feature.
-It writes 300 lines.
-You read 80, get tired, accept.
-The next morning a test fails in a way that suggests the agent guessed the contract wrong somewhere around line 140.
 You ask it to fix the test.
-It does, by changing the test.
+It does — by changing the test.
 You ask it to fix the code.
-It changes the test back and changes a different part of the code.
-By lunch you have spent more time refereeing the agent than you would have spent writing the feature by hand.
+It changes the test back and edits a different bit of code.
+By lunch you've spent more time refereeing the agent than you would have spent writing the feature by hand.
 You blame the model.
-You consider switching to another tool.
-You do not switch.
+You think about switching tools.
+You don't switch.

 What "spec-driven" means in 2026

-• The spec is short (200–400 words for a feature, 50 for a bug fix).
+• The spec is short — 200 to 400 words for a feature, 50 for a bug fix.

 • The spec is written just before the code, not weeks ahead.